jenna3108/TodoApp/README.md

 Firebase URL - https://reacttodoapp-197df.firebaseio.com/

 ## Add task item
-- Insert your task in the textbbox
+- Insert your task in the textbbox 'Add a new task...'
-- Press 'Add New Task' button to save item
+- Press 'Save' button to save item
 - Task will be added to database and list view is updated

 ## Remove task item